August 20, 2018

 The goal of the Animal Archive Project is to support the exploration and writing of animal histories and stories.
 APPLE fellow Claudia Hirtenfelder, in conjunction with Queen’s University Archives, has produced a thematic introduction and ‘user-guide’ to facilitate research on animals, and incorporation of their stories into scholarly projects in the humanities and social sciences.
 “Finding Kingston’s Animals: An Introduction and Guide to Animals in the Queen’s University Archives” is available here.

 APPLE is also producing ‘historical walking tours’ of Kingston’s animals.
 These guides are intended for the general public, with the aim of promoting a new perspective on animals as historical subjects, and as vibrant participants in Kingston’s social, economic, cultural and political history.
-The first map, “A Multispecies Tour of Queen’s University” is available here.

 We hope these documents will be of interest, not just to scholars of Kingston’s history, but to residents of other cities and regions who might be inspired to undertake similar projects in conjunction with their own local archives, historical societies, or tourism bureaus.
 We also hope the guide and maps can be of use as pedagogical tools for teachers hoping to involve students in a more dynamic exploration of history and animals.